tommytracey/udacity/self-driving-nano/projects/1-lane-lines/P1-writeup.md

 3. Next, I apply the Canny transform to identify edges within the image.
 Edges are areas with the strongest gradient -- i.e., areas where there's a large difference in brightness between adjacent pixels.
 In photography, you might think of these as the areas with the highest contrast.
 These edges allow us to detect the boundaries of objects within the image.
 In this case, we're looking for the boundaries of the brighter driving lane lines against the darker background of the highway pavement (but, this process will also detect the edges of other objects).
-The Canny algorithm allows us to identify the individual pixels where these edges are the strongest.
+The Canny algorithm allows us to identify the individual pixels where these edges are the strongest (above two given thresholds).

 <img src='results/3-code.png' width="60%"/>